 With its many physical branches and mobile banking offers, Capital One is perfect if:

-- You want the middle ground between online-only banks and traditional banks.
+• You want the middle ground between online-only banks and traditional banks

-- You want to start your kids’ financial journey with a joint, no-fee account.
+• You want to start your kids’ financial journey with a joint, no-fee account

-- You’re a small business owner or sole proprietor.
+• You’re a small business owner or sole proprietor

-- You have a Capital One credit card.
+• You have a Capital One credit card

 4. Discover Bank

 The company that introduced Discover It credit cards also offers online banking services.
-A subsidiary of Discover Financial Services, Discover Bank offers a wide range of financial products, which includes checking, money market, retirement, and savings accounts.
+A subsidiary of Discover Financial Services, Discover Bank offers a wide range of financial products, which include checking, money market, retirement, and savings accounts.

 Why you might like Discover Bank

-- No minimum balance or monthly fees
+• No minimum balance or monthly fees

-- No insufficient balance and overdraft fees
+• No insufficient balance or overdraft fees

-- Discover offers 1% cash back on debit card purchases of up to $3,000
+• Discover offers 1% cash back on debit card purchases of up to $3,000

-- Competitive rates on savings accounts, with a 3.00% APY as of December 18, 2022
+• Competitive rates on savings accounts, with a 4.00% APY as of June 21, 2023

-- Allows you to grow your nest egg for retirement with an IRA certificate of deposit, which offers up to 4.25% APY as of December 18, 2022
+• Allows you to grow your nest egg for retirement with an IRA certificate of deposit, which offers up to 4.75% APY as of June 21, 2023

-- Offers student, home, and personal loans
+• Offers student, home, personal, and auto loans

-- 24/7 customer service
+• 24/7 customer service

-- Robust mobile banking app with an iOS rating of 4.9 out of 5 and an Android rating of 4.6 out of 5
+• Robust mobile banking app with an iOS rating of 4.9 out of 5 and an Android rating of 4.7 out of 5

 What are the drawbacks of Discover Bank?

-- Early withdrawal penalty for certificates of deposit
+• Early withdrawal penalty for certificates of deposit

-- A minimum initial deposit of $2,500 on CDs
+• An initial minimum deposit of $2,500 on CDs

 Is Discover Bank the right online bank for you?